-When we talk about Chemical and Process Engineering professionals, we actually mean the experts who design, implement, control or optimize industrial processes.
+When we talk about Chemical and Process Engineering professionals, we actually mean the experts who design, implement, control or optimise industrial processes.
 Process development never really stops.
 Chemical/Process Engineers provide the chemical or biochemical processes and equipment that are used to turn raw materials into an end product.
 This is an essential part of the manufacturing industry.

 Chemicals are a large (and growing) part of this engineering specialism.
 Our candidates need to know the properties of what’s being changed, as well as how to track those changes.